ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/code.md

 ### Properties of WaveHoltz and more remarks
 1. To some extent, WaveHoltz can be seen as preconditioning the frequency-domain problem with time-domain simulations and filtering.

 1. In comparsion with limiting amplitude principle, the filtering process makes the convergence faster.
-Additionally, the WaveHoltz method can be applied to problems in the closed domain (e.g. PEC boundary conditions in all boundary).
+Additionally, the WaveHoltz method can be applied to problems in the closed domain (e.g. PEC boundary conditions for all boundaries).

-1. The number of iterations for convergence with a Krylov solver:
+1. Number of iterations for solving $(I-S)\nu=\Pi 0$ with a Krylov solver:
 - Does not depend on points per wavelength.
 - With a fixed number of points per wave length, it scales as $(\omega)$ for open domain problems and $O(\omega^d)$ ($d$ is the dimension$ for the worst case prolbem.